mike-isaakidis/Maya-Modelling-Tools/docs/Baking Manager/Rename Features.md

 Lets take a closer look.

-???
-Tip "Tip - About vanilla naming"
+???+ Tip "Tip - About vanilla naming"
-    If you find hard remembering and implementing a lot of the features of the rename tool, I've created a dedicated [**Rename Tool**](../Baking%20Manager/Rename%20Tool.md)  to help with that.
+    If you find hard remembering and implementing a lot of the features of the rename tool, I've created a dedicated [**Rename Tool**](../Rename%20Tool/index.md)  to help with that.

-    Use that tool instead.
+    To load the Rename Tool Window, ++shift++ click the **Rename** button.

 ## <span style="color:rgb(199, 192, 99);">**Rename**</span>